pfeghali/CS165B-FinalPrep/README.md

 There are two overarching types of learning, online and offline learning.
 Offline learning is significantly more common, which is utilizing a set of predetermined data points to train a model, then verifying performance, and applying it to a real problem.
 This model is then fixed with defined weights, and is usually never retrained.
 Online learning is the process of taking a ML model and putting it into the world, then having it make decesions while evaulating performance live.
 This allows for the continous learning of a problem with an increasing array of data, but may not be easy to work with.

 # Types of ML
+There are 4 overarching types of ML.
+These categories define the type of models and algorithims used to trian.

 ## Supervised
+Supervised Learning is when the input data is well deined and lebelled.
+The input is mapped to a correct corresponding output, and there are no unknnown variables in the data.
+This is usually the most easy to work with, with high levels of complexity when dealing with hard problems.
+Particularly, you may not have enough data, which is where semi-supervised learning comes in.

 ## Semi-Supervised
+Semi-Supervised learning takes place when a user has a set of data that is labelled, and a (usually) much larger set of data that is unlabelled.
+Lets imagine the problem of mapping ocean floor.
+We may have limited data that we've seen and labelled, but we have massive tranches of data that may simply be too much data to label.
+This is an extremely commonn problem.

 ## Unsupervised
+Unsupervised learning is when a user has a set of data points with correlation, but no necessary labelling.
+My favorite example is word2vec.
+Imagine a data set full of news articles in French, and you were told to explain what 'autre' means, but in connotation, not simply in definition.
+Obviously connotation is not intrinsically in the definition of a word, but comes from its context, and is nearly impossible to derive in a vaccum.
+Word2vec looks at the context of words to derive a symantic meaning, which is then mapped to a vector space.
+This aloows for the comparison of different words and their meaning as vectors, and is a new way of lookng at language that would have been nearly impossible with simply labelled datasets.

 ## Reinforcement learning
+Reinforcement learning is the utilization of experience to learn.
+An engineer allows a model to reck havoc in some sort of enviornment, just knowing its output space and a set of inputs.
+It then has to get a reward for completing a task.
+The agent has no knowledge of what the task is beforehand, and must learn it from scratch by improving its reward.
+This method of learning is solely through exploration, and has achieved superhuman performance at a variety of problems.
+It is computationally expensive, but unbelievably effective.

 # Key ML Tasks